 10. Hike the Coastal Trail to Praia da Luz

-If you like hiking and long walks on the beach, then embark on the final part of the Fishermen’s Trail (a multi-day hiking trail in the Algarve) from Lagos to Praia da Luz.
+If you like hiking, then embark on the final section of the Fishermen’s Trail (a multi-day hiking trail in the Algarve) from Lagos to Praia da Luz.

 This one-way hike stretches almost 11 kilometers long (nearly 7 miles) and will take you 2-3 hours, including stops for gazing out on the horizon and studying all the spectacular rock formations and turquoise waters.
 The views are seriously amazing!
 It’s an easy hike (not steep), so it’s one of the best things to do in Lagos to get close to Mother Nature.